MohammadMunaf/agroclient/README.md

   npm start
 - By this steps frontend run locally and connect with backend online.
   To connect backend locally go to src-->url.js and change baseurl.
+- Refresh or wait 2-4 secoends to load data from backend

 ## Testing the Application